m-elbably/simple-access/README.md

 You can do this check using `canSubjectAccessResource` function:<br>
 `canSubjectAccessResource(permission: Permission, subject: Object, resource: Object): boolean`

-You can refer to specific attributes in subject with `subject.` and refer to attributes in resource `resource.` as a prefix, and it will substituted with the actual values before evaluation.
+You can refer to specific attributes in subject with `subject.` and refer to attributes in resource `resource.` as a prefix, and it will be substituted with the actual values before evaluation.

 **Example:**
 ```json